DankoKr/movie-journal/README.md

 This web application enables users to manage their movie watchlist efficiently.
 Key features include:
 - Displaying the movie poster
 - Linking to the movie trailer on YouTube.
-- Categorizing movies by genre (in progress)
+- Discovering movies from other users

 ## Requirements
 Ensure the following are installed before setting up the application: